 While some high profile cases have raised awareness of Coercive Control, there is still a lack of expertise, knowledge, and skills in dealing with this area of domestic abuse.

-YouGov poll from 12 August 2019, found more than 50% of front-line healthcare staff say they do not feel able to identify a domestic abuse victim.
+A YouGov poll from 12 August 2019, found more than 50% of front-line healthcare staff say they do not feel able to identify a domestic abuse victim.
 At least 48% of N.H.S. and 65% of private-sector staff did not feel adequately trained to identify a domestic abuse victim.
-There are no similar surveys with other agencies involved in “Working Together to Safeguard Children.
+There are no similar surveys with other agencies involved in “Working Together to Safeguard Children.”

 Front line workers in Children’s Services are overwhelmed with the high volume of referrals involving Domestic Abuse, Mental Health, and Parental Conflict.
 The lack of appropriate training and resources to tackle this issue results in poor staff retention, low staff morale and dangerously high caseloads placing children at risk.